decent-chat/spec/spec.md

     "sendMessages": true
   }

-There are 3 constant role IDs that servers MUST apply based on user state:
+There are 2 constant role IDs that servers MUST apply based on whether the requester provided a session ID or not (see section 2.4):

-* `_owner`, given to the first user registered to the server only
-* `_user`, given to all users
+* `_user`, given to all users as a fallback role
-* `_guest`, given to requesters that did not provide a session ID (see section 2.4)
+* `_guest`, given to reqeusters without a session ID

 Servers MUST NOT allow any of these constant roles to be deleted.
 However, they SHOULD be editable (that is, their permissions object and name).

+Note: Servers MAY give a particular group of users some kind of automatically generated 'administrator' role to allow changes to be made by the owner of the server without manually editing the database or similar.

 Individual permissions MUST be computed according to the following algorithm.